subadevan2005/Facial-Recognition/README.md

-# Facial Recognition using Haar Cascade Classifier
+# Real-Time Facial Recognition using OpenCV
 This project implements real-time facial recognition using Python and OpenCV with the Haar Cascade classifier.
 It detects faces in a video stream from the default camera, draws rectangles around them, and displays the processed video.

 ## Getting Started